Rohde-Schwarz/TrustedGRUB2/README.md

 ## 3. Thanks

-TrustedGrub1 and GRUB-IMA have done a lot of preparatory work in the field and were used for code examples.
-Some of the code is adapted from them.
+[TrustedGrub1](https://www.sirrix.com/content/pages/trustedgrub_en.htm) and GRUB-IMA have done a lot of preparatory work in the field and were used for code examples.